hjarve/fullstackopen/part2/countries/README.md

 There is an input for filtering countries.
 If there are more than 10 countries containing the filtering string, the app asks to put more characters.
 If there are 2-10 matching countries, the countries are listed with buttons to show the information of the chosen country.
-If there is only one country matching the filtering string, the information of that country is showed.
+If there is only one country matching the filtering string, the information of that country is showed. \
-The data of countries is gotten from API https://restcountries.com/
+The data of the countries is gotten from API https://restcountries.com/

 # Getting Started with Create React App